garyouyang9449/garyouyang9449.github.io/README.md

 ~~I do Leetcode in my freetime~~

-My Favorite Command in Terminal is:
+My Favorite Linux Command is:
 ```
 rm -R ./*
 ```